-Edward Cardona III
+Edward Cardona, III

 Experienced & Effective Baltimore Trial Attorney

 Mr. Cardona believes he must create the best case in order to represent the interests of the firm’s clients and truly serve as an effective advocate.

-Prior to joining Murphy, Falcon & Murphy.

-Mr. Cardona actively worked on cases which resulted in over $10.7 million in combined settlements involving corrective work and cash payments.
-While at Cowie & Mott, Mr. Cardona successfully argued and won Motions in Opposition to Summary Judgment and other motions concerning technical expert testimony, discovery disputes, and protective orders.
-Mr. Cardona deposed and defended numerous fact and expert witnesses, including architects, engineers and other design professionals concerning product specifications, building codes, construction practices, and material standards.
+Prior to joining Murphy, Falcon & Murphy, Eddie was an associate at small Baltimore law firm where he primarily handled complex, multi-party, construction defect cases on behalf of condominium and homeowner associations in Maryland.
+Eddie successfully argued and won intricate summary judgment motions and other motions concerning technical expert testimony, and protective orders.
+Eddie deposed and defended numerous fact and expert witnesses, including architects, engineers and other design professionals concerning product specifications, building codes, construction practices, and material standards.